The relationship between Internal Resistance denoted by r and emf denoted by e of a cell is given by that are:

 On rearranging the above equation we get the following:

 That is e = IR + Ir or, e = V + Ir

 The Formula of Internal Resistance

 In the above equation, we can say that the letter V is the potential difference terminal across the cell when the current which is denoted by I is flowing through the circuit.

 We can note: The emf denoted by letter e of a cell is always greater than the potential difference generally terminal across the cell.

-Example: 1 that is the potential difference which is across the cell when no current flows through the circuit that is 3 V. When the current devoted by I = 0.37 that is ampere is flowing that is the terminal potential difference which falls to 2.8 Volts.
+Example: The potential difference developed across the cell when no current flows through the circuit that is 3 V. When the current I = 0.37 A starts flowing then the terminal potential difference is 2.8 Volts.
 Determine the Internal Resistance denoted by letter r of the cell?